ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 The overlay workspace is then also created and populated using all the files in the docker build context, i.e. the [root](/) directory of the repo.
 This is done after the underlay is cloned to avoid having to re-download underlay source files if the `.repos` files are unchanged.
 However, if the `.repos` file is changed, and different source files are cloned, this can then bust the docker build cache.
 Other ephemeral or unessential project files are safely ignored using the [`.dockerignore`](/.dockerignore) config.
 If ever the docker build cache is cache is somehow stale, using the docker build flag `--no-cache` may be used to freshly build anew.

 Finally the `cacher` stage copies all manifest related files in place within the `/opt` directory into a temporary mirrored directory that later stages can copy from without unnecessarily busting it's docker build cache.
-The [`source.Dockerfile`](/.dockerhub/source.Dockerfile) provides an advance example of avoiding ignored package, or packages that are unnecessary as overlay dependencies.
+The [`source.Dockerfile`](/.dockerhub/source.Dockerfile) provides an advance example of avoiding ignored packages, or packages that are unnecessary as overlay dependencies.

 ## Builder Stage